Mental Health Facilities Richmond, VA

 Richmond Behavioral Health Authority

-Richmond Behavioral Health Authority is a mental health treatment center in Richmond, VA, located at 107 South 5th Street, 23219 zip code area.
-Richmond Behavioral Health Authority provides residential treatment, partial hospitalization/day treatment and outpatient treatment.
-Richmond Behavioral Health Authority offers cognitive behavioral therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
-Richmond Behavioral Health Authority also supports people with serious mental illness, clients referred from the court/judicial system and seniors or older adults.
-Additional services at Richmond Behavioral Health Authority consist of diet and exercise counseling, supported housing and chronic disease/illness management.
+Richmond Behavioral Health Authority is a mental health clinic in Richmond, Virginia, located at 107 South 5th Street, 23219.
+Richmond Behavioral Health Authority offers residential treatment, partial hospitalization/day treatment and outpatient treatment.
+Richmond Behavioral Health Authority provides psychotropic medication, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
+Richmond Behavioral Health Authority also supports veterans, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Some other services provided by Richmond Behavioral Health Authority include diet and exercise counseling, intensive case management and psychosocial rehabilitation services.

 Learn More